Lopolin-LP/base64-clipboard-encode/README.md

 - Encode the most recent item in your clipboard into base64
 - you can choose which (MIME) Type to use, if multiple are available
 - Copy the encoded base64 string back to your clipboard
+- works on mobile, but not in Mobile Opera GX for some odd reason.
 - ...all within the most goofy aah UI design you can imagine
 - automate selecting all text of the result
 - automate copying the result